Coronavirus Update

-Developing Health and Independence (DHI) services remain open to all residents, with support for any adults who need help or advice around their use of drugs and/or alcohol.
-Support is available either over the phone or digitally and face to face sessions are now in place, for those who feel comfortable attending them.
+Support is available either over the phone, digitally or through face to face sessions.
 Self-referrals, as well as those from a professional, are welcome.
 People will be contacted by phone within 15 working days of their referral and often much sooner.
 The triage team will complete an assessment over the phone and ensure that access to the right support is put in place as soon as possible.

 Tel: 01454 86 8750